-The alternative approach is that we carry forward the policies and Green Network and Environmental Management Supplementary Planning Guidance of LDP1 unchanged.
+To carry forward the policies and Green Network and Environmental Management Supplementary Planning Guidance of LDP1 unchanged.
+Green Space & Green Networks

-Q7.1: Do you agree with the preferred option?

-Q7.2: Are there any other relevant matters that LDP2 should address in relation to this issue?
+- Q7.1: Do you agree with the preferred option? - Q7.2: Are there any other relevant matters that LDP2 should address in relation to this issue?